lukocoin/luko/README.md

 # LUKO: Bringing Fun and Unforgettable Experiences to TON! 🎉

-Say goodbye to boring slippers—**LUKO** is here to spice things up with thrilling activities and endless entertainment!
+Say goodbye to boring tap games—**LUKO** is here to spice things up with thrilling activities and endless entertainment!
 Here's what we've got in store for you:

 ## 🏆 Climb the Leaderboard
 Burn tokens, rise through the ranks, and earn exciting rewards!